vanya-vasya/website-4-bird/PAYMENT_API_DOMAIN_FIX.md

 ### What Happened

-The payment gateway is actually **NetworxPay** (accessed via `checkout.networxpay.com`).
+The payment gateway is actually **SecureProcessor** (accessed via `checkout.secure-processor.com`).
 During a rebranding effort to replace "networx" with "secure-processor" in UI/code references, we mistakenly changed:

 - Variable names: `NETWORX_*` → `SECURE-PROCESSOR_*` ✅ (intentional, OK)
 - Code references: "Networx" → "Secure-Processor" ✅ (intentional, OK)
-- **API Domain:** `checkout.networxpay.com` → `checkout.secure-processorpay.com` ❌ (unintentional, BROKE PAYMENTS)
+- **API Domain:** `checkout.secure-processor.com` → `checkout.secure-processorpay.com` ❌ (unintentional, BROKE PAYMENTS)

 ### The Fix

-We restored the working NetworxPay domain while keeping:
+We restored the working SecureProcessor domain while keeping:
 - Variable names as `SECURE_PROCESSOR_*` (for branding consistency)
 - UI references as "Secure-Processor" (for user-facing consistency)
-- **API domain as `checkout.networxpay.com`** (the actual working endpoint)
+- **API domain as `checkout.secure-processor.com`** (the actual working endpoint)

-This allows us to use "Secure-Processor" branding in the UI while connecting to the real NetworxPay payment processor behind the scenes.
+This allows us to use "Secure-Processor" branding in the UI while connecting to the real SecureProcessor payment processor behind the scenes.

 ---